aarongitlin/agv2/source/projects/case-study-dtv.md

 client: "DTV"
 project_type: "Retainer"
 image_path: "../images/DTV/pixel_wave.png"
-intro: "A major media company hired us to create a concept for their new cross-platform digital streaming product"
+dash_intro: "A major media company hired us to create a concept for their new cross-platform digital streaming product"
----

-DIRECTV has been working with Tigerspike for years.
+article_intro: "DIRECTV has been working with Tigerspike for years.
 We have been providing consulting work and production support across a mind-boggling array of devices and platforms.
 DTV is a big player in the media distribution world, and wants their content available wherever there is a screen.
-While this allows their products to accessible to a wide audience, it also makes their range difficult to maintain and occasionally inconsistent.
+While this allows their products to accessible to a wide audience, it also makes their range difficult to maintain and occasionally inconsistent."
+---

 ##Discover